 Did You Know…?

-The Child and Family Guidance Center has provided community mental health services for more than five decades.
+Child and Family Guidance Center has provided community mental health services for more than six decades.

 In 1962, the Mental Health Association of Los Angeles County and a group of caring visionaries opened the doors of the San Fernando Valley Child Guidance Clinic our former name (a community mental health Center) to a waiting list of several hundred children and a professional staff of three.
 At this time, the de-institutionalization of mental hospitals led to the discharge of many patients who still needed care, including severely emotionally disturbed children, the initial population we aimed to serve.

 In 1985, the Los Angeles County Department of Mental Health requested that we open an outpatient clinic in the Antelope Valley.
 Today we are the oldest and largest provider of mental health services to the children and families of the Antelope Valley.
 In 2009, the Center provided services to over 1,200 families in the Antelope Valley region.
-The Center has 2 Antelope Valley locations with outpatient a center in Palmdale and an intensive school based program at Desert Pathways High School.
+The Center has one Antelope Valley location offering outpatient services in Palmdale.

-We serve children and youth living in the San Fernando, Antelope, and Santa Clarita Valleys.
+We serve children and youth living in the San Fernando, Antelope and Santa Clarita Valleys.
 Our community is ethnically diverse.
 Spanish is the most frequently spoken language after English.
 We support families that live in the highest poverty census tracts in the San Fernando and Antelope Valleys: Panorama City, Pacoima, Van Nuys, portions of Northridge, and Canoga Park, Lancaster, Palmdale, Quartz Hill, Leona Valley, Acton, Littlerock, Pearblossom and Lake Los Angeles.
-The local overcrowded school system cannot provide the academic support that at-risk children and youth require to successfully graduate.